 The previously programmed DSP2 value appears on the display, LED DSP2 activated, with the auxiliary digit (sign) in flash.
 By means of the A and P procedure, program desired DSP2 value and press ENTER.
 The limits of the span are -32000 and 32000 points.
-If the programmed value exceeds from these limits, the meter indicates Error, then displays 32000 to allow reprogramming the DSP2 value within limits. a) To validate data and acceed to multi-slope scaling, press ENTER for 3 seconds; or b) To save the entry into the memory and return to run mode, press ENTER To exit from the programming mode without saving changes.
+If the programmed value exceeds from these limits, the meter indicates Error, then displays 32000 to allow reprogramming the DSP2 value within limits.

+a) To validate data and access to multi-slope scaling, press ENTER for 3 seconds; or b) To save the entry into the memory and return to run mode, press ENTER